apache/cordova-docs/www/_posts/2018-02-27-cordova-windows-6.0.0.md

 cordova platform add windows@6.0.0
 ```

-### Known limitations
+## Known limitations

 As it's often the case, the `6.0.0` release of cordova-windows is not perfect and has some known limitations:

 - If you only have Visual Studio 2017 installed on your machine, you can not build Windows (Phone) 8.1 apps.
 - As with earlier versions, Windows 10 Mobile emulators are not supported by the CLI but require Visual Studio to be used to build the app
-- Some [`build`](https://github.com/apache/cordova-windows/issues/266) and [requirements error messages](https://github.com/apache/cordova-windows/issues/267) are not optimal
+- Some [build](https://github.com/apache/cordova-windows/issues/266) and [requirements error messages](https://github.com/apache/cordova-windows/issues/267) are not optimal

 ## Feedback

-If you encounter problems with this new version, you can use the [GitHub issues of the `cordova-windows` repository](https://github.com/apache/cordova-windows/issues) to do so now. (`cordova-windows` is the first Apache Cordova repository on GitHub that uses issues on GitHub instead of [JIRA issues](http://issues.cordova.io/)!)
+If you encounter problems with this new version, you can use the [GitHub issues of the `cordova-windows` repository](https://github.com/apache/cordova-windows/issues) to do so now.

 ## The future of `cordova-windows`